-Shine Drive Thru Tree is a roadside attraction along the famed Avenue of the Giants.
-There is a small fee to drive through the tree along with some interesting tree houses carved out of redwood tree stumps.
+Shrine Drive-Thru Tree is a roadside attraction along the famed Avenue of the Giants.
+There is a small fee to drive through the tree, along with some interesting treehouses carved out of redwood tree stumps.
 There is also a gift shop with souvenirs.
 Only small cars can make it through the tree.
 Shrine Drive-Thru Tree 13708 Avenue of the Giants, Myers Flat, CA 95554

 Olancha Sculpture Gardens Olancha California

-There are about 20 sculptures scattered across the desert floor.
-Just a few of Jael Hoffmann artworks that are on display for public viewing.
+There are about 20 sculptures scattered across the desert floor—just a few of Jael Hoffmann’s artworks on display for public viewing.
 The sculptures are located on the west side of US 395 if you are traveling from Southern California.
 1.5 miles south of the intersection of Highway 395 and 190.
 Turn left on Walker Creek Road, right on Old State Highway.

 Old Faithful Geyser of California is located in the upper Napa Valley near the town of Calistoga.
 Napa Valley’s geyser is only one of three “old faithful’s” in the world.
 Along with the geyser, there is the small herd of fainting goats, a breed that faints when startled.
 With so many visitors, the goats have become used to noise and are not easily scared.
 Old Faithful Geyser 1299 Tubbs Lane, Calistoga, CA